slurmulon/generator-collector/README.md

 onMounted(async () => {
   // Since we are loading data for a user's account page, we don't want to be wasteful
-  // and load the site's posts, too.

-  const data = fetch()
+  // and load the site's posts, too. const data = fetch()

-  // The following collector query avoids waste without forcing you to write and/or import
-  // methods just for this unique workflow.

-  const { user } = await data.find('user')
+  // The following collector query avoids this waste while reusing `fetch`'s logic const { user } = await data.find('user')

-  // Sync our view with the value, without worrying about posts in any way. user.value = user
+  // Sync our user with the view, without worrying about posts in any way. user.value = user
 })
 </script>